teogenesmoura/ShopifyBackendChallenge/README.md

-# Harry's first time on Diagon Alley
+# Harry's first walk on Diagon Alley

 _"There were shops selling robes, shops selling telescopes and strange silver instruments Harry had never seen before, windows stacked with barrels of bat spleens and eels' eyes, tottering piles of spell books, quills, and rolls of parchment, potion bottles, globes of the moon..._""